 We already looked at the OnePlus Bullets wireless and were fairly impressed by what you get for the price, but now we’re taking a look at the wired OnePlus Bullets that only cost around $20.
 There’s a twist though.
 Seeing as many phones don’t have a headphone jack anymore these connect via USB Type-C. So do we finally have a good pair of USB-Type C headphones to choose from, or are these more of the same?

-Editor’s note: This review was updated on January 28, 2021, to match formatting to SoundGuys’ current style.
+Editor’s note: This review was updated on March 23, 2021, to address an FAQ about Samsung Galaxy M40 compatibility.

 Who are these for?

 - Anyone with a USB Type-C phone that’s done away with the headphone jack.
 While I experienced weird playback control issues with my Pixel 3, these still sound good and only cost $20.

 - Anyone that needs a backup pair of ‘buds.
 Even if you have a great pair of over-ear headphones that you bring everywhere with you, having a backup pair of ‘buds in your bag is always a good idea.
 Especially because if you have a phone without a headphone jack then your options for USB Type-C earbuds are already pretty limited.

 How are the OnePlus Bullets built?